 What We Do: The Office of Regional Counsel is responsible for advising on the legal sufficiency of permits, program delegation to the states, grants, Freedom of Information Act, general law, personnel and ethics issues, as well as providing official legal interpretation of Agency regulations.

 What We Do: The Compliance Assurance and Enforcement Division promotes environmental compliance with federal environmental regulations in partnership with our states and tribes.
 They are responsible for single and multimedia inspections, investigations, and where appropriate, enforcement actions for violations of the Clean Air Act, Clean Water Act, Safe Drinking Water Act, Resource Conservation and Recovery Act (Hazardous Waste), Public Water Supply, Emergency Planning and Community Right-to-Know and the Toxic Substances Control Act.

 The division also serves and the Region’s focal point for Compliance Assistance, National Environmental Policy Act reviews and the Regional Air Impact Modeling Initiative.
 These tools aids in the viewing impacts on the environment.

-What We Do: The Water Divisions provides oversight and implementation of Clean Water Act and Safe Drinking Water Act programs in Region 6.
+What We Do: The Water Division provides oversight and implementation of Clean Water Act and Safe Drinking Water Act programs in Region 6.
 The division communicates EPA’s national and regional operating guidance to the states and tribes and assists them in developing comprehensive water programs through federal funding and technical assistance.
 With these and other resources, states develop the capability to assume federal water programs through delegation agreements.
 Technical and financial assistance is also provided to state and local agencies and to tribes.
 The division directly implements programs in nondelegated states and on tribal lands.

 Director: Arturo Blanco